Overview

 34° 02' S, 23° 02' E

-For us, the highlight of Knysna was staying at Knysna Elephant Park, where you can sleep next to the bedroom of the elephants.
+For us, the highlight of Knysna was staying at Knysna Elephant Park, where you can sleep next to the elephants’ bedroom.
 It’s a very unique experience to see how they sleep and hear them snoring, trumpeting and yes … even farting at night.

 Besides sleeping with the elephants, they also offer different experiences to interact with the elephants (all ethical), which you can also book without staying overnight.